varunbln/BurgerTimezones/README.md

 ### Commands:
 There is only one command /currenttime with the aliases /ct and /servertime
 ### Permissions:
-Players can be given the permission node "currenttime.view" to be able to use /currenttime
+Players can be given the permission node "burgertimezones.command" to be able to use /currenttime